 For several years, and even more today in the context of the Covid-19 crisis, the European Central Bank massively uses quantitative easing to fulfill its missions.
-With the Eurosystem banks, it held 2783 billion euros in assets at the end of March 2020 and planned on buying 1100 billion in 2020.
+With the Eurosystem banks, it held 2783 billion euros in assets at the end of March 2020 and plans on buying 1700 billion in 2020-2021.

 These billions should go to the construction of a resilient, united and sustainable Europe.
 However, available information shows that the ECB’s corporate asset purchases massively finances the most polluting sectors.
 Beyond the automobile or air sector, fossil fuels – and even the most harmful ones like coal and shale oil and gas – largely benefit from these purchases.